bogdan9898/flaskvel/docs/README.md

 		})
 ```

-Don't forget to tell Flaskvel to use the class just created.
+Don't forget to tell FlaskVel to use the class just created.
 ```python
 # main.py